tmccary9207/code_advents/2015/day10/README.md

 long string by the end there has to be some bottle neck.
 I did try to do some other algos in IRB but I couldn't find a simple solution off the top of my head.
 I will have to think on a faster one.

+## Go

+This has the same slowness as ruby.
+It ran slower oddly enough.
+I do believe it is the creation of strings and reparsing them.
+I will defintely have to use a different method for performance.